Colin Calder

-Colin Bain Calder (16 April 1860 – 25 January 1907) was the Scottish founder, and first president, of the Rosario Central football club (Club Atlético Rosario Central) in Argentina.
+Colin Bain Calder (16 April 1860 – 25 January 1907) was a Scottish immigrant to Argentina regarded as one of the founders (and then first president) of C.A.
+Rosario Central.
+He also served at the British-owned Central Argentine Railway (Ferrocarril Central Argentino), one of the biggest railway companies in Argentina.

+Biography

 First years

 Calder was born in Dingwall, Ross and Cromarty, in the Scottish Highlands.
 His middle name, Bain, was his mother's surname.
 His family enjoyed prosperity, as his father Alexander Bain was a prestigious cabinetmaker.
 After his father's death, the family economic situation worsened.
 His mother worked as a seamstress and the family moved into a poor house.

 At the age of ten, Calder was still at school and living with his mother.
 By the time he was 21, Calder was working as a coach painter at a carriage works and the family was in better circumstances.

 Arrival in Rosario

 Calder migrated to Rosario to work for the Central Argentine Railway, a British-owned company, and by 1889, when he was aged 29, he was the manager of the Central Argentine Railway Paint Shop.
 He was also a local champion of the game of football.